Update browser for a secure Minnesota Orchestra experience

 Principal Bass, Jay Phillips Chair

 In addition to her duties as principal bass, Bruya enjoys playing chamber music and teaching.
 She has collaborated with various chamber ensembles throughout the Twin Cities, Toronto and Nashville, and has performed at the Santa Fe Chamber Music Festival and with Music from Angel Fire.
 She has presented master classes at New World Symphony, Northwestern University, Indiana University, the Peabody Institute and Michigan State, among others.
-Bruya served as an adjunct faculty member at the University of Toronto and in 2023 she was on the faculty at the Aspen Music Festival.
-She has served as a member of New World Symphony’s Alumni Advisory Council with the mission to connect alumni with each other and with current fellows.
+Bruya was an adjunct faculty member at the University of Toronto and has also taught and performed as a visiting faculty member at the Aspen Music Festival.
+From 2019-2022, she served as a member of New World Symphony’s Alumni Advisory Council, with the mission to connect alumni with each other and with current fellows.

-Aside from music, Bruya is passionate about practicing and teaching 26&2 Hot Yoga (formerly known as Bikram Yoga).
-During the COVID pandemic she had the opportunity to pursue a 300 hour teacher training program offered by Minneapolis Yoga, where she’s practiced since moving to the Twin Cities.
-She currently both practices and teaches yoga at Minneapolis Yoga and has received her Level 1 OHYA teacher certification.
+Aside from music, Bruya is passionate about practicing and teaching 26 & 2 Hot Yoga.
+She received her 300-hour Level 1 OHYA teacher certification through Minneapolis Yoga, where she regularly practices and teaches.
 She also enjoys cooking, reading, snowshoeing, and walking her dog around Minneapolis’ beautiful parks and lakes.
 She resides in south Minneapolis with her husband Andy Chappell, bass trombonist of the Minnesota Orchestra.